3ndetz/python-backend-itmo/README.md

 If you want to start the services yourself, follow the guide below.

+Firstly ensure you haven't running services on the 9090, 3000 and 8000 ports.

 To run services in docker use:

 1. `cd python-backend-itmo`